sandumjacob/burp-ollama/README.md

 Integrate Burpsuite with Ollama using Montoya API.

 # How to use
 Check actions tab for builds.
-Add extension JAR to Burpsuite Extensions
+Add extension JAR (the one with dependencies) to Burpsuite Extensions

+# TODO
+- Context menus
+- Prompt engineering
+- Better UI